-Woods inventions are apart of several electrical equipment manufacturers that play a substantial role in our daily life.
+The “Black Edison” inventions are a part of several electrical equipment manufacturers that play a substantial role in our daily life.

 - Historian M.A Harris helped raise funds from several corporations that used Woods’ inventions to purchase a headstone for Woods grave, an unmarked grave, until 1975.
 The monument is at St. Michael’s Cemetery in Elmhurst, Queens.